neotoma/personal-server/README.md

 ## Setting up the environment

-The code requires one environment variable to run the server and several others to deploy the server to another system.
+The code requires the following environment variables to run or deploy the server.
 The following environment variables can be declared by adding a file named `.env` (in [INI format](https://en.wikipedia.org/wiki/INI_file)) to the base directory, assuming they're not declared elsewhere in the system already.
 Such a file will be ignored by Git.

 - `PERSONAL_SERVER_PORT`: Port through which to run the server locally (required to run app)
 - `PERSONAL_SERVER_DATA_DIR`: Local system path to data directory (required to run app)